-Australians are now able to get their hands on Telstra’s version of the Roku, a popular media streaming box previously only available in the US and UK.
-The device launched in 2015 in the form of Telstra TV, and was later upgraded to a more advanced model unofficially called the Telstra TV 2.
-Read on to find out what all the hype is about.
+Australians for a while now have been able to get their hands on Telstra’s version of the Roku, a popular media streaming box previously only available in the US and UK.
+The device launched in 2015 in the form of Telstra TV, was later upgraded to a more advanced model unofficially called the Telstra TV 2, and upgraded again to the Telstra TV 3 in 2019.

 Telstra TV is a streaming device that offers one convenient platform for you to access a host of streaming options.
 Think Netflix, Stan, YouTube, free-to-air TV apps – all on one device.
 Not to mention watching your own library of videos, listening to music or viewing photos on your TV screen – the list goes on.

 For those tech-savvy people among you, you’ll already know that the Telstra TV is essentially a rebadged Roku 2.
 This device was given a spec bump in 2017 that effectively brought it in line with the Roku 3 – although the new Telstra TV is without the fancy motion-enabled remote control, voice search, and headphone jack for private listening.

 Telstra TV/Roku Box Highlights

 However, you do get an incredibly snappy navigation experience that is an absolute breeze to setup.
 It’s worth noting that you are required to enter your Telstra login details as a part of the setup process – and it has to be a Telstra Home Broadband login.